Pasokification: Netherlands

 The social-democratic Labour Party received 5.7% of the vote in the 2017 Dutch general election, down from 24.8% in the 2012 general election.
+This remained unchanged at the 2021 election.

 Norway

-Before the 1997 parliamentary elections, Labour Party leader Thorbjørn Jagland infamously promised that if, should his party get less than 36,9% of the votes, his government would step down.
-The final results gave the Labour Party merely 35,0%, and paved the way for a centrist minority government.
-This coalition government fell in March 2000 after a vote of no confidence, whereafter the Labour Party again formed a government supported by the Centre Party and the Socialist Left Party.
+Before the 1997 parliamentary elections, Labour Party (Ap) leader Thorbjørn Jagland infamously promised that if, should his party get less than 36,9% of the votes, his government would step down.
+The final results gave Ap merely 35,0%, and paved the way for a centrist minority government.
+This coalition government fell in March 2000 after a vote of no confidence, whereafter Ap again formed a government supported by the Centre Party and the Socialist Left Party.
 This government only lasted until the 2001 elections however, when they lost it to the same centrist coalition.
-In this election the Labour Party got only 24.3% of the votes, their worst electoral result since 1924.
+In this election, Ap got only 24.3% of the votes, their worst electoral result since 1924.

 Support for the party soon rebounded slightly, but has been steadily declining since the 2013 election.
 Despite their victory in the 2021 Norwegian parliamentary election, where they scored 26,3% of the votes, the party lost a seat and were briefly in third-place behind the Conservative Party and the Centre Party in pre-election polls.
-After forming a minority government with the Centre Party in October 2021, support for the Labour Party has dropped drastically in the polls, scoring as low as 15,5% in March 2023.
+After forming a minority government with the Centre Party in October 2021, the support for Ap has dropped drastically in the polls, scoring as low as 15,5% in March 2023.
 Parallel to this drop in support, the Norwegian radical left, represented by the Red Party and Socialist Left Party has seen increased support in the polls.
 The Red Party also managed to break the electoral threshold of 4% for the first time since its formation in the 2021 elections, gaining 8 mandates in the Storting.

+The 2023 local elections was the first local or national election since 1924 in which Ap was not the largest party in Norway.
+Before the elections, Ap held the mayoralty in 37 out of the 50 most populous municipalities, a number which fell to 6 in the aftermath of the election.
+They lost the governing mayors in Oslo and Bergen, as well as the mayors in major municipalities like Trondheim, Stavanger, Kristiansand, Drammen and Fredrikstad.
+They also lost the mayoralty in the traditional Labour stronghold of Sarpsborg, an office held by Ap since 1913.

+However, in the 2025 election, Labour made a stunning comeback having lagged in the polls for most of the previous term, increasing its vote share by 1.1% to 28%, and formed another minority government.

 Poland

-The Democratic Left Alliance became only third during the rise of the liberal Civic Platform in the end of 2003.
-In 2015 they only got 7.55% and lost all seats but returned into the Sejm in 2019.
+The Democratic Left Alliance became only third during the rise of the liberal Civic Platform since 2003 following the Rywin affair.
+In 2015 they only got 7.55% and lost all seats but returned into the Sejm in 2019 and did not enter the government until 2023 when New Left (merger of Spring and the Democratic Left Alliance) entered Tusk's third cabinet as a junior coalition partner.